I3S-ESSnet/Documents/lisbon-workshop/agenda.md

 The consortium will present the project's result to Eurostat

-Also finalization of the workshop's organization
+Also finalization of the workshop's organization (proceeding notes,etc.)

 ### [14:00-17:00] Session 1 - ESSnet results